What ages do you serve?

 What type of training is provided for staff?

 All staff are trained on-site in Applied Behavior Analysis/VB in addition to daily supervision by the Directors/BCBA.
-Staff are currently working towards becoming Registered Behavior Technicians (RBT).
+All staff are provided training and supervision to become Registered Behavior Technicians (RBT).

 How many hours should my child attend the Clinic?

-We recommend your child attend the Summit Autism Center no less than two sessions per week for at least one and half hours per session.
+We recommend your child attend the Summit Autism Center no less than eight (8) hours per week.

 Who are the instructors for Clinic?

 Our full-time staff are the therapists for clinic.
-Your child will be assigned to our trained staff members who will remain their clinic instructor.
+Your child will be assigned to our trained staff members who will remain their clinic therapist.

 Do you have a Parent Teacher Organization (PTO)?